CodeAlphaCapt/Find-Git-User-Acc-Info/README.md

 ![Screenshot (91)](https://user-images.githubusercontent.com/97949958/172021447-7f4f6738-7480-48de-9ea1-52cd6511f0ee.png)

-Step 3: Now go to the storage, open the containers and upload the website code files and images.
+Step 3: Now go to the storage, open the containers and upload the website code files which are code using VisualStudio Code as an IDE and images that are required for .

 ![Screenshot (92)](https://user-images.githubusercontent.com/97949958/172021621-437b52e3-03b3-490e-a256-abfbd79e4045.png)